 These executives strategize for the business and make key operational decisions that guide the company.
 However, their day-to-day experience doesn't often confront them with many customer interactions or opportunities for feedback.

-Frontline employees like customer service reps engage with the customer on a daily basis, making them valuable resources when researching the customer's journey.
-They're constantly engaging with new customers and gather customer reviews in everyday workflow.
+Frontline employees like customer service reps engage with the customer daily, making them valuable resources when researching the customer's journey.
+They're constantly engaging with new customers and gathering customer reviews in everyday workflow.
 Executives and upper management should be craving their feedback when looking for new ways to improve the customer and employee experience.